Search

 What are the tax advantages of annuities?

-Choosing to buy your annuities with before- or after-tax money can also make a difference at tax time.
-Before-tax money is money from an IRA rollover or a 401(k).
-With before-tax money, you’ll pay income taxes on your total withdrawal.
-After-tax money is from your savings account, an inheritance or a work bonus.
-With after-tax money, you’ll only pay taxes on growth.
+• Annuities can be funded with before- or after-tax money.
+Before-tax money is money typically from a traditional IRA or 401(k) rollover.
+With before-tax money, you pay income taxes on your total withdrawal.
+After-tax money may be from your savings account, an inheritance, a work bonus or a Roth IRA.
+With after-tax money, you only pay taxes on growth.

-Tax downsides include: Withdrawals from annuities, including partial withdrawals and surrenders, may be taxable.
-If you take a withdrawal before age 59½, you may have to pay a 10% penalty to the IRS in addition to your normal income tax.
-Additional surrender charges may also apply.
-As always, read your prospectus and contract documents for full information.
+• Withdrawals from annuities, including partial withdrawals and surrenders, may be taxable.
+If you make a withdrawal before age 59½, you may have to pay a 10% federal tax penalty in addition to your normal income tax.

 When should you think about buying an annuity?

-• You’re nearing (or already at) retirement age and have limited funds in a pension account.
-Do you have your retirement money sitting in a low-interest savings account?
-Then an annuity may be worth considering.
+• You're nearing (or already at) retirement age and have a limited pension or none at all.
+Do you have retirement money sitting in accounts without guarantees?
+It may be worth moving it to an annuity.

-• You need to shrink your required minimum distributions from retirement accounts.
+• You need to shrink your required minimum distributions (RMDs) from your IRA accounts.
 Already retired?
 At least one type of annuity may help you postpone required minimum distributions until a later age.
 A qualified longevity annuity contract (QLAC) is designed to help meet IRS requirements.

 • You’ve maxed out your 401(k).
 Annuities are a retirement planning product.
 Consider them as you look for other places to make retirement contributions.